Aboriginal Graduate Fellowships

 Each fellowship provides a stipend of $18,200 per year for doctoral students or a stipend of $16,175 per year for Master’s students.
 Additionally, AGF recipients are eligible to receive tuition funding.
 Tuition funding will not exceed the current value of the standard doctoral or Master's degree tuition fees.
 Applicants for Master's funding will receive fellowship funding until the end of their second year of Master’s studies; applicants for doctoral funding will receive fellowship funding for four years or until the end of their fifth year of doctoral studies, whichever comes first.
 In all cases, continued fellowship support is conditional on satisfactory academic progress.
 Recipients of Master’s fellowship funding must re-apply to be considered for doctoral funding.

-- All Aboriginal students are eligible to apply, but priority is given to Aboriginal students whose traditional territory falls, at least in part, within Canada.
-This includes Canadian First Nations, Métis or Inuit students and may include Aboriginal students from Alaska and other states of the USA.
-The University may request further information to confirm Aboriginal eligibility.
+- All Indigenous students are eligible to apply, but priority is given to Indigenous students whose traditional territory falls, at least in part, within Canada.
+This includes Canadian First Nations, Métis or Inuit students and may include Indigenous students from Alaska and other states of the USA.
+The University may request further information to confirm Indigenous eligibility.

 - As research potential or ability is one of the primary selection criteria, AGF recipients are to maintain registration in graduate programs that include a significant research component (e.g., thesis or major research project).
 Recipients who plan to transfer to a graduate program that does not include a significant research component should first consult with the Graduate Awards team.